sherlock-protocol/sherlock-v2-docs/.report/README.md

 The {affected party} [(suffers an  approximate loss of {value} OR cannot {execute action})].

 Example:
-- Based on the described above scenario, the users suffer an approximate loss of 0.01% due to precision loss.
+- The users suffer an approximate loss of 0.01% due to precision loss.
-- Based on the described above scenario, the user cannot mint tokens.
+- The user cannot mint tokens.

 ### PoC